Eczema and Other Rashes

 More than 10 percent of Americans suffer from a dry, itchy, inflammatory skin condition called eczema.
-Although there are several types of eczema, the most common type is a hereditary form known as atopic dermatitis.
-However, Tucson residents are particularly prone to xerotic (or dry skin) eczema secondary to the arid desert climate.
+Although this chronic skin condition presents in many different ways, the most common type is a hereditary form known as atopic dermatitis.
+However, xerotic (or dry skin) eczema is a very common type of eczema in Oro Valley and Tucson, AZ, due to the arid desert climate.

-The genetic form of the condition is most commonly seen in children, although the condition can affect people at any age.
-For some patients, the condition is relatively mild and skin is variably dry, itchy, and red.
-For severe cases, the skin may bleed and crust, resulting in physical pain, infection, sleep disturbance and embarrassment.
-There are steps patients can take to help avoid flare-ups, including moisturizing skin, wearing soft fabrics, and avoiding other triggers for itching.
-Our dermatologists can provide more detailed instructions for eczema treatment, as well as relief in the form of topical steroids, ultraviolet light therapy, antihistamines, and other oral medications.
+The genetic form of this condition is most commonly seen in children, but eczema can affect people at any age.
+For some patients, symptoms are relatively mild, with skin that is variably dry, itchy, and red.
+In severe cases, the skin may bleed and crust, resulting in physical pain, infection, sleep disturbance, and embarrassment.

 Fiona Behr M.D., F.A.A.D.,